tkrop/go-testing/mock/README.md

 spawned by the system-under-test without waiting for their result.

-The mock handler therefore provides a `WaitGroup` and automatically registers a single mock call on each request using `mocks.Do(...)` and notifies the completion via `Do|DoAndReturn()`.
+The mock handler therefore provides a `WaitGroup` and automatically registers a single mock call on each request using `mocks.Do(...)` to notify the call completion via `Do|DoAndReturn()`.
 For test with detached *goroutines* the test can wait via `mocks.Wait()`, before finishing and checking whether the mock calls are completely consumed.

+Since some arguments needed to setup a mock call may only be available after creating the test runner, the mock controller provides a dynamic key-value storage that is accessible via `SetArg(key,value)`, `SetArgs(map[key]value)`, and `GetArg(key)`.

 **Note:** Since waiting for mock calls can take literally for ever in case of test failures, it is advised to use an isolated [test environment](../test)